(Avid Bookshop, 1662 S. Lumpkin St.) Meet author Jingle Davis in celebration of of Island Passages: An Illustrated History of Jekyll Island.

 Pick the fields for strawberries.
 Children's activities include a wagon ride, petting zoo, slides, vortex tunnel, corn hole, a bounce house and more.

 Celebrate the construction of two new, affordable homes at an Open House then head over to the Market Garden for food vendors, bounce houses, live music and pony rides.

-A variety of perenials and annuals available.
+A variety of herbs, trees, perenials and annuals available.
 Proceeds benefit the Master Gardeners.

 (Federal Courthouse, 115 E. Hancock Ave.)
 A satellite rally that coincides with the March for Science in Washington D.C. and cities around the globe.

 The Athens-Clarke County and Oconee County Democrats meet for a buffet breakfast.
 June's meeting will feature nominees Josh McCall and Tabitha Johnson-Green.

 (Herty Field) Celebrate the Emerging Leaders and Dawgs with refreshments and family-friendly games.